mrmeizongo/Xpilot/RADIO_CALIBRATION.md

 The utility never issues the `SAVE` command when complete.
 Configuration saved in EEPROM remains unchanged until the user explicitly sends the `SAVE` command separately.

-User retains the ability to modify the min, trim and max values for all 4 axis separately.
+User retains the ability to modify the min, trim and max values for all 4 axes separately.
 This can be performed by utilizing the `SET` command followed by the config ID.

 Example